Lilian Salami: Early life and education

-Ph.D. in human nutrition in 1991.
+She carried out post-graduate studies at the University of Nigeria from 1989, earning a Ph.D. in human nutrition in 1991.
 While lecturing at the University of Benin, she enrolled as a student there and earned a postgraduate diploma in education (PGDE) in 2001.

-She had her postdoctorate degree at Vaal University of Technology, Vanderbijlpark in South Africa, which she earned in 2005.
+She took a post-doctorate degree at Vaal University of Technology, Vanderbijlpark in South Africa in 2005.

 Career

 Salami began her career with the University of Benin as a senior lecturer in 1994.
 Prior to her appointment with this institution, she had briefly taught at the then University of Ife, now Obafemi Awolowo University having completed her national youth service with the NYSC, Benin City in 1984.
 Subsequently, she lectured at the University of Maiduguri from 1985 to 1994.

 She was head of department from 1996 to 1998 at the University of Benin and attained the status of a professor in 2005.
-Held administrative positions such as chairman of the board of University of Benin Integrated Enterprise, director of general studies, director of part-time programme, director-general/chief executive, National Institute for Educational Planning and Administration (NIEPA), Ondo State, among others, Salami has successfully supervised over 15 Ph.D. and 40 master's degree students.
+Held administrative positions such as chairman of the board of University of Benin Integrated Enterprise, director of general studies, director of part-time programme, director-general/chief executive, National Institute for Educational Planning and Administration (NIEPA), Ondo State.
+Salami supervised over 15 Ph.D. and 40 master's degree students.

-Salami has contributed to knowledge through written articles in national and international journals, and has taught several courses within the scope of Home Economics and Nutrition.
+Salami has published articles in national and international journals, and has taught several courses within the scope of Home Economics and Nutrition.